2016 Race Details

 Digital clocks are positioned at the Start Line, Halfway Point, and Finish Line.
 Digital clocks are synced with the official Start Time but please note that digital clocks at the Finish Line will display “unofficial” finish times–“official” finish times are unique to each individual runner’s chip, and therefore cannot be determined from looking at a digital clock.

-Note: Corrals or groups of Half Marathon runners are released in intervals to ensure safe emergency access to Vancouver’s major hospital on Cambie Street.
-In the case that emergency roads are accessed on Race Day, two sets of timing mats (one at 49th Avenue/Oak Street and the other on Granville Street) will enable our timing company to automatically adjust your finish time for accuracy.
-AIMS officials have ratified and sanctioned this event, including the use of mats as noted above.
+Note: Corrals or groups of Half Marathon runners are released in intervals to ensure safe emergency access to Vancouver’s major hospital and to avoid congestions at stations.
+AIMS officials have ratified and sanctioned this event.

 Visually impaired participants are welcome, and must use a guide as well as be comfortable with being placed in the first corral (with Elite Runners) at the Start Line.
 For more information, please contact Runner Services or call 604-872-2928.

-Athletes with racing wheelchairs are welcome to participate in the Half Marathon; however, hand-cycles are prohibited.
+Athletes with racing wheelchairs are welcome to participate in the Half Marathon and 8KM events only.
+Hand-cycles are prohibited.
 Please indicate that you would like to register as a wheelchair athlete by emailing registration@